Fonta1n3/FullyNoded/Docs/QandA.md

 #### Question : I get confused when reading pubkey and privkey in Tor context; an onion address consists of tor public and private keys?

 The auth has nothing to do with wallet creation.
-[Here](https://matt.traudt.xyz/posts/creating-private-v3-FgbdRTFr.html) is a decent explainer.
+[Here](https://matt.traudt.xyz/posts/creating-private-v3-FgbdRTFr.html) is a decent explainer by Matt Traudt.

 #### Question :  FN requires RPC creds inputted in order to create a hot wallet that will then provide Tor v3 auth, is that correct?